Gibbs paradox: Mixing paradox

+This line of reasoning is also particularly informative when considering the size of the partitions required in phase space used to define entropy.
+Along with a hypothetical ability to determine a microstate, we must also have a criterion by which two theoretically distinct microstates cannot be experimentally distinguished.
+In this case, two such microstates must be counted as a single microstate.
+Assuming that the neighborhoods in phase space around any microstate in which all microstates are experimentally indistinguishable have equal volumes in phase space, then the equal a priori probability for microstates is maintained.
+Again, by Jaynes' reasoning, if such "nearby" microstates are experimentally indistinguishable for whatever reason, the partitioning problem is solved, and again, quantum mechanics only provides an assurance that in the quantum realm, this indistinguishability will be true as a matter of principle, rather than being due to an insufficiently refined experimental capability.

 Non-extensive entropy of two ideal gases and how to fix it

 In this section, we present in rough outline a purely classical derivation of the non-extensive entropy for an ideal gas considered by Gibbs before "correct counting" (indistinguishability of particles) is accounted for.
 This is followed by a brief discussion of two standard methods for making the entropy extensive.
 Finally, we present a third method, due to R. Swendsen, for an extensive (additive) result for the entropy of two systems if they are allowed to exchange particles with each other.

 Setup

 We will present a simplified version of the calculation.
 It differs from the full calculation in three ways: